 4. Always set your concealer with loose powder, preferably translucent.
 A color powder will make it look lighter or darker and will alter your look, we don’t want that.
 Also, if you don’t set the under-eye it will crease almost instantly and mess everything up.

 5. This one is up to you too, but baking the under-eye, for people that have dry skin, will only emphasize your skins texture and fine lines, we don’t want that either.
 I don’t recommend baking for any type of skin, but people with oily skin can pull it off better.

 Pro Tip: as you blend the concealer, it will get in your water line.
 Don’t add eyeliner there or eyeshadow, it will make your eyes look smaller.
 Leave it with the concealer for a fuller more awake look.
 You won’t need a nude liner.

 What I use

 On a daily basis, I mix Maybelline’s Fit Me concealer and Maybelline’s Master Conceal.
 I apply Fit Me concealer first and then the Master Conceal.
-The reason I do this is because I ran out of the Nyx Dark Circle Corrector and since I had nothing to cover my dark circles, I used two regular concealers instead.
+The reason I do this is, is because I ran out of the Nyx Dark Circle Corrector and since I had nothing to cover my dark circles, I used two regular concealers instead.
 I love it and I still do it to this day.
 I love how the Fit Me concealer serves as a base and the Master Conceal, since it’s more yellow, it brightens the undereye.
 It doesn’t look like I have white circles in my under-eye, because the Master Conceal since it’s more yellow, it helps balance the whiteness from the Fit Me.
 I absolutely love how this looks.
 It lasts all day, covers my dark circles and brightens the under-eye very beautifully.

 Want to know my favorites?
 Sing up down below and get a free printable list + review on my top high-end and drugstore concealers.
 Under-eye correctors too.